segmentio/segment-docs/src/connections/destinations/catalog/actions-singlestore/index.md

 * **Seamless Integration:** Consolidate data from Segment and other sources to enable responsive, real-time experiences.
 * **Scalability:** Effortlessly support complex queries and high-velocity data without compromising on speed or cost efficiency.

 This destination is maintained by SingleStore.
-For any issues with the destination, [contact SingleStore Support team](https://support.singlestore.com/).
+For any issues with the destination, [contact the SingleStore Support team](https://support.singlestore.com/){:target="_blank”}.

 ## Getting started